rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 Data can be consumed from Azure blobs in multiple ways.
 Some examples are

-- **Azure Machine Learning Workbench**: Open the .csv file in Azure Machine Learning Workbench by adding the .csv file as a data source.
+- **Workbench**: Open the .csv file in Workbench by adding the .csv file as a data source.
 - **Excel**: Open the daily .csv files as a spreadsheet.
 - **Power BI**: Create charts with data pulled from .csv data in blobs.
 - **Spark**: Create a data frame with a large portion of .csv data.